 Maybe all the effort is starting to bear fruit.
-Towards the end of the week in which we had celebrated Valentines Day, I was convinced the love bug was present in epidemic proportions, with many around me already bitten.
+During the week in which we had celebrated Valentine’s Day, I was convinced the love bug was present in epidemic proportions, with many around me already bitten.

-Young blokes at work, whose major concerns in life revolve around their sport, fixing the car or going to the pub, altered their centre of attention from themselves to those members of the opposite sex who generally did not rate more than a cursory glance.
+Young blokes at work, whose major concerns in life revolve around their sport, fixing the car or going to the pub with the boys, altered their centre of attention from themselves to those who usually didn’t rate more than a cursory glance.